precision-sustainable-ag/OpenCV_Competition2021/2_Data_Collection/DepthAI+RPi/Readme.md

 `./run_5.sh`

-The run.sh file has all the commands which will make the MM move in the positive direction (left to right) while the oak-d camera will collect images, and come back in the negative direction (right to left) making a video.
-The files will be saved on a folder...
+The run_5.sh file has all the commands which will make the MM move in the positive direction (left to right) while the oak-d camera will collect images, and come back in the negative direction (right to left) making a video.
+The files will be saved on a folder named according to the metadata: date and time, pot line number on the bench and stop number of the camera slider within the line.
+More details about the protocol [here](https://github.com/precision-sustainable-ag/OpenCV_Competition2021/wiki/2.-Data-Collection
+).

 ### Upload the files to Azure